 By Steven Scheer

-Check Point said it bought back 2.64 million shares in the quarter, worth $325 million, as part of its share repurchase programme.
-The company said it is expanding the programme by another $2 billion and would continue to buy up to $325 million of its own shares each quarter.
+Check Point — which has cash of $3.8 billion — said it bought back 2.8 million shares in the quarter, worth $325 million, as part of its share repurchase programme.